rajin-khan/HOMELAB/README.md

 6. **Jellyfin** scans the folders and displays new content
 7. **Uptime Kuma** continuously monitors all service endpoints and alerts via email if anything goes down
 8. **Homepage** dashboard shows real-time status and control for all services (remember to start the shell script for homepage as it builds from source)
+9. **Cron Jobs** run in the background to automate routine tasks like cleaning up old downloads, or other changes to push to your remote repos on GitHub.

 ---